 Checking results in Webmaster Tools

-Well I hope this short tutorial has helped you out in some way.
+Well, I hope this short tutorial has helped you out in some way.
 If you have any questions please don’t hesitate to ask me in the comment section below, or send me an email if the comment section is closed.